 Gipson may have started his campaign as a bit of a lark, but his showing in the primary shocked him into reality.
 In a field of seven candidates for Vognild's seat, Gipson won more than a third of all the primary votes cast.
 He admitted that this was sort of an "uh-oh" moment: "When you do that, you've got to make sure that you start working now.
 You couldn't take that and not run with it.
 I had to do a lot of work" (Gipson interview).

 Gipson's plain talk and common touch struck a chord with the voters.
 He recalled:

 "to all the candidate activities, I always wore my coveralls, and my theme was 'the same guy you see here with this lunch bucket, is the same guy as left your house this morning with a lunch bucket.
 I've got the same kind of lunch bucket as he's got'" (Gipson interview).

 It didn't hurt that Carl Gipson had made a lot of friends and had a reputation as a hard and honest worker.
-In the November general election, he swamped Vognild and began what would be the first of six terms on the Everett City Council.
+In the November general election, he swamped Vognild to become Everett's first African American council member, and began what would be the first of six terms.
 The closest he came to defeat was in 1983, when he won by 1,240 votes.
 His popularity was such that he drew no opposition for the 1979, 1987, and 1991 races.
 His only misstep came in 1977, when he decided to run for mayor and lost in the primary by 67 votes.
 Said Gipson, "That was the only election I ever lost, and I was happy when I lost it, too" (Gipson interview).
-When he decided not to run for reelection in 1995, his youngest son, Ron, won the seat, and as of 2013 there was still a Gipson sitting in Position 4 on the Everett City Council.
+When he decided not to run for reelection in 1995, his youngest son, Ron, won the seat, and until he was defeated in 2015 there was a Gipson sitting in Position 4 on the Everett City Council.

 On the Council